cross-solution/YawikDocs/source/customize.rst

 ---

 YAWIK comes with bootstrap.
 Glyphicons are replaced by awesome fonts.
-The sources_ for for the main CSS is currently build with lessc_.
+The sources_ for for the main CSS is currently build with lessc.
 Bootstrap and awesome font sources are symlinked to the ``vendor`` directory`.
 CSS files are build by grunt tasks.
 You can compile the main CSS file by: